SingingBush/barcode4j/README.md

 ### V2 (drop in replacement):

-Initially the project will continue to be a compatible drop-in replacement for existing use of barcode4j:
+Initially the project will continue to be a compatible drop-in replacement for existing use of `net.sf.barcode4j:barcode4j:2.1`:

  - The v2.* releases will continue to have the existing _org.krysalis.barcode4j_ package names.
+ - Both the _barcode4j_ and _barcode4j-fop-ext_ artifacts will be published.
  - Releases will support JDK 1.7 and above.

 ### V3 (minor changes):